-Take your BOB out when it rains, cross bodies of water with it, expose it to moisture.
+Take your BOB out when it rains, cross bodies of water with it, and expose it to moisture.
 Really put it to the test, this way you know what waterproofing method works the best for your bag.

-While you’re on your expedition, make a mental note of multiple things about your bug out bag.
-In fact, you should be thinking of questions that pertain to your bug out bag specifically.
+While you’re on your expedition, make a mental note of multiple things about your bug-out bag.
+In fact, you should be thinking of questions that pertain to your bug-out bag specifically.

 After all, that is why you’re out here in the first place.
 Your bug out bag should be tailored to your needs for the environment that you’re facing.
 Here’s a list of questions that you should ask yourself as you use your bug out bag on your expedition:

 - How comfortable is it?

-- How does it hug your back?
+- Does it hug your back?